 Located along Adams Creek and Dutch Buffalo Creek, this 393-acre preserve protects several streams, ponds and wetlands to enhance water quality.
 Most of the preserve is composed of working agricultural fields and natural forests, as well as wildlife habitat for several nesting birds and wildlife.
 Catawba Lands Conservancy is working to restored a piedmont oak-savannah at the trailhead.
 This habitat type, which is home to numerous ground-nesting birds and prairie species, is in decline throughout the piedmont of the Carolinas.
 CLC is working with the North Carolina Forestry Service, NC Wildlife Resources Commission, and US Fish and Wildlife Service to conduct routine prescribed fires to promote warm-season grasses and create habitat for many bird species including the imperiled Grasshopper Sparrow and Northern Shrike.
 In September 2012, a prescribed burn was conducted in 70 acres of the preserve in an effort to develop a piedmont oak savannah, an open natural area conducive for the growth of native warm-season grasses.
 Growth of these grasses and wildflowers will provide an ideal habitat for birds and other wildlife species.

 The farmland, over 130-acres, is leased to a local farmer here in Cabarrus County.
 The farmer has implemented Best Management Practices which supports farming and wildlife.
 While enjoying this property, please be respectful of this local farm's hard work to grow hay and grains (corn, soybeans, and wheat) that are used to local feed cattle.

-The trail ends in a lovely forest along the banks of Adams Creek ending where the forest and farmland meet a neighborhood subdivision.
+The trail follows a lovely forest along the banks of Adams Creek ending where the forest and farmland meet a neighborhood subdivision.
 The highlight of this section of trail is the view from a high bluff over Adams Creek that looks back towards the town of Mt.
 Pleasant.
 Adams Creek is a tributary of Dutch Buffalo Creek.

 Visit the Catawba Lands Conservancy's website for more information or contact: